cesarsotovalero/cesarsotovalero.github.io/_pages/collaborations.md

 [2] Vázquez, Hernán Ceferino, et al. ["Slimming javascript applications: An approach for removing unused functions from javascript libraries."](https://www.sciencedirect.com/science/article/pii/S0950584918302210) Information and Software Technology 107 (2019): 18-29.

 [3] Morales, Rodrigo, Rubén Saborido, and Yann-Gaël Guéhéneuc. ["MoMIT: Porting a JavaScript Interpreter on a Quarter Coin."](https://ieeexplore.ieee.org/document/8966499) IEEE Transactions on Software Engineering (2020).

 <div align="right"> <a href="#table-of-contents">&#8593; Back to top</a></div>

+---

+## 7. Towards automatic untangling of APIs

+### Motivation

+Multi-purpose libraries deliver several functionalities through their public API, which are often unused by their clients.
+On the other hand, libraries tend to grow in functionalities, and sometimes this can negatively influence the user experience.
+Those libraries should be refactored, i.e., by dividing the API into a set of smaller and more focused and independent sub-modules [2].

+As an example, the [JUnit 4](https://junit.org/junit4/) framework was heavily refactored and divided into several modules.
+The next generation, [JUnit 5](https://junit.org/junit5), contains specific modules to provide certain functionalities each (e.g., `junit-jupiter-engine`, `junit-platform-launcher`).

+### Approach

+We'll explore the possibilities of automatically untangling libraries into two or more specialized components.
+To do so, we'll construct dynamic call graphs based on the usage that their client applications make of them [1].
+Ideally, we'll create a tool that detects the features and performs the division of the library and functionality isolation in an unsupervised manner.
+We can obtain information about features from several sources, e.g., version changes, git history, etc.

+### Validation

+We evaluate our approach by conducting case studies on real-world fat and popular multi-purpose libraries (e.g., [guava](https://github.com/google/guava), [jcabi-immutable](jcabi-immutable), [weka](https://www.cs.waikato.ac.nz/ml/weka)), with a special focus on user acceptance.
+In other words, we plan to propose the reuse of smaller pieces of the library to their users.

+### References

+[1] de Matos, Anderson Severo, João Bosco Ferreira Filho, and Lincoln Souza Rocha. ["Splitting APIs: an exploratory study of software unbundling".](https://ieeexplore.ieee.org/abstract/document/8816781) 2019 IEEE/ACM 16th International Conference on Mining Software Repositories (MSR).
+IEEE, 2019.

+[2] Ferreira Filho, João Bosco, Mathieu Acher, and Olivier Barais. ["Software unbundling: Challenges and perspectives".](https://link.springer.com/chapter/10.1007/978-3-319-46969-0_6) Transactions on Modularity and Composition I. Springer, Cham, 2016.
+224-237.

+<div align="right"> <a href="#table-of-contents">&#8593; Back to top</a></div>